 If you're someone that likes drinking coffee out of a fancier mug, it's highly likely you'll prefer a porcelain mug as they're quite fancy and have an elegant touch to them.

 It’s also daintier than ceramic and is typically given as gifts.

 Ceramic Mug Overview (Pros & Cons For Coffee Drinking)

-Porcelain Vs Ceramic Mugs (Which Cup Is Better For Coffee?)
+Porcelain Vs Ceramic Coffee Mugs (Which Cup Is Better For Coffee?)

 1. Variety Of Looks & Style

-When it comes to style, if you’re looking for something more elegant, porcelain tends to be the better option.
+When it comes to style, if you’re looking for something more elegant, porcelain tends to be the way to go.
 It also has a glass-like quality to it that individuals tend to prefer.

 3. Ease Of Cleaning